-I often take time to reflect on my past.
-I believe it’s there to help me learn, so that I can go on to make new life choices.
-There will always be times where it’s hard but necessary.
+I often take time to reflect on my past, as I believe it helps me pave the way forward.
+There will always be times when it’s hard, but necessary.

 I go back to not knowing about having a disability and remembering my struggles.
 Having to work through everything blindly was difficult and having to fight my corner, impossible.
 With no understanding and empathy, it was an endless battle: it was never ending.